vswanlund/vswanlund.github.io/tag-mobile-sdks/android/products.md

 	<pre>picker.chooseOption(productOption);
 	displayChoices(optionChoices);</pre>

+3. If you want to know what the currently chosen options are, you can find this out quickly using the `getChosenOptions` method.
+Like the list of option choices, when changes are made this list is updated in-place:

+	<pre>List<ProductOption> chosenOptions = picker.getChosenOptions();</pre>

-3. You can find out which variants match your current option choices using the `getVariants` method of the picker:
+4. You can find out which variants match your current option choices using the `getVariants` method of the picker:

     <pre>List&lt;ProductVariant&gt; variants = picker.getVariants();</pre>

-4. Once a desired option has been selected for each choice, the number of variants returned will either be `1` (the desired variant) or `0` (no variants available that match the current selection).
+5. Once a desired option has been selected for each choice, the number of variants returned will either be `1` (the desired variant) or `0` (no variants available that match the current selection).

-5. If you want to deselect an already chosen option, use the pickers `unchooseOption` or `reset` methods to remove one or all previously chosen option(s):
+6. If you want to deselect an already chosen option, use the pickers `unchooseOption` or `reset` methods to remove one or all previously chosen option(s):

     <pre>// Unchoose a single option
 	picker.unchooseOption(productOption);